oneall/social-sharing-wordpress/oa-social-sharing-icons/readme.txt

 = Plugin Installation =
 1. Upload the plugin folder to the "/wp-content/plugins/" directory of your WordPress site,
 2. Activate the plugin through the 'Plugins' menu in WordPress,
-3. Visit the "Settings\Social Sharing Icons" administration page to setup the plugin.
+3. Visit the "Social Sharing" administration page to setup the plugin.

 = API Connection =
 The social network APIs are constantly changing and being updated.
 We monitor these changes and automatically